anabma/iac-pulumi/README.md

 This project is part of an examensarbete (bachelor thesis) at Chas Academy, DevOps programme 2025.

-**Title:** Infrastructure as Code – En jämförelse mellan Terraform och Pulumi för Vasaloppets molninfrastruktur
+**Title:** Infrastructure as Code – En jämförelse mellan Terraform och Pulumi för kundens molninfrastruktur

-**Conclusion:** Terraform is the better choice for this specific project, primarily because Pulumi lacks an IBM Cloud provider, and secondarily because Vasaloppet's app is tightly coupled to IBM WatsonX and IBM Container Registry.
+**Conclusion:** Terraform is the better choice for this specific project, primarily because Pulumi lacks an IBM Cloud provider, and secondarily because client's app is tightly coupled to IBM WatsonX and IBM Container Registry.

 For teams running on AWS/Azure/GCP with Python experience, Pulumi is a genuine alternative – fewer files, more expressive code and a clean stack-based environment management system.